mineblock11/minedocs/docs/guides/totem.md

 ## Prerequisites

 You will need basic knowledge of Java to begin this guide.
-If you do not know how to program in Java with gradle, please checkout these beginner guides before continuing:
+If you do not know how to program in Java with Gradle, please check out these beginner guides before continuing:

 - [Java Tutorial](https://www.w3schools.com/java/)
 - [Gradle: Building A Java App](https://www.baeldung.com/gradle-building-a-java-app)